-Lummus Park: located at the South Beach in the Art Deco District.
-The beach is crystal turquoise water and beautiful palm trees.
+Lummus Park: located at the South Beach in the Art Deco District, the park is a popular destination for those desiring a laid-back beach experience.
+The beach has crystal turquoise waters and beautiful palm trees.
+The park offers a casual environment where visitors can unwind, take leisurely strolls, or simply enjoy the gentle ocean breeze.
 It is within walking distance of Ocean Drives.
-The wellness circuit has just been upgraded.

 Ocean Drives: is a famous road with loads of restaurants, sidewalk cafes and shops.
 I can’t believe that I had not taken a single picture of it.
 But in my defence, it is hectic and quite tricky to get a good angle with so many trees, cars, art deco buildings, people, etc. So, you can guess that it is a place to get to know and you can not leave without walking around there.